Neerhom/COM3D2.ModLoader/README.md

 # COM3D2.ModLoader
-Sybarys patcher for GameData-like functionality.
+Sybaris patcher for GameData-like functionality.

 Since Sybaris currently isn't able to load any mods via Sybaris/Gamedat folder, this patcher was made to fix that, by giving such